A Guide to Surrogacy Medications

 • Prenatal Vitamins: Helps provide the nutrients your body needs, in addition to the needs of the growing baby.

 The actual medications and combination of medications you’ll take may vary somewhat from this list.
-If you have any questions about how or when to take them, ask your IVF doctor for more guidance according to their specific protocol and your unique situation.
+If you have any questions about how or when to take them, your IVF doctor will provide more guidance according to their specific protocol and your unique situation.

 IS THERE A MEDICATION SCHEDULE?